evanx/ndeploy-bash/README.md

 ```shell
 serviceDir=$HOME/.ndeploy/`echo $ns | tr ':' '-'`
 ```
+where any semi-colon in the `ns` is converted to a dash in the `deployDir.`

 ##### git clone

 The service must:
-- `git clone` the URL e.g. from Github, into the directory `.ndeploy/demo/$id/master`
+- `git clone` the URL e.g. from Github, into the directory: `.ndeploy/demo/$id/master`
 - `git checkout $commit` if a commit hash is specified in the `:req:$id` hashes

 ```shell